A personal memoir about watching a Hammer horror classic and almost paying for the experience with my life

 I had gone from getting sick to sick to seriously fucking ill.

-When the reel wound out, I literally stumbled out of that house on the verge of collapse.
+When the reel wound out, I literally stumbled from that house on the very verge of collapse.

 Reg Hartt asked me if I was alright and I smiled and said yes and thanked him for an awesome evening.
 I moved back out into the stone-age Hell that was the cold Toronto night and made my journey home.
 I began sort of blacking out, mostly because I was exhausted but also because my body just wanted to call it a day.